oliverde8/PageComposer/Readme.md

 A Symfony bundle that will be coded later should make it easier to understand.

 This library is not meant to be used on simple websites, it's meant to be used for CMS and other softwares that needs to have easily overridable interfaces.
+This first vesrion is designed for eXpansion which doesen't uses html code.

 ## Simple usage exemple